fhumayun/qa-work-projects/strax-aif-box/practice/logan-practice/games/number-game/README.md

 To get to the entry page, user needs to be routed to the entry page a simple `/entry` works.
 However, that won't be good enough for the user.

-What am are we missing?
+What are we missing?
 Well, if my game has a different random number to guess each time, user will need to go through a controller function to calculate that random number.

 Create a `/newgame` route, this calls a function that sets the number to be guessed to something random.
 Then routes the user to the `entry` page